High Court’s severe affront to justice by HHJ Pelling KC

 and put forward the contention that it was to be implied from these statements that as at 15th December 2016 no such assignment had occurred.“

-At p.10 of Sir Christopher Nugee’s judgment which we recite below, he found that the assignment of 29 June 2015 was one of the documents that the Club withheld, it was the assignment on which the EEI claim is based, it is obviously, as the learned Judge, Ms Jones KC submitted, material information, and there are obvious lies by Mr Bloom we addressed earlier in this report.
+At p.10 of Sir Christopher Nugee’s judgment which we recite below, he found that the assignment of 29 June 2015 was one of the documents that the Club withheld, it was the assignment on which the EEI claim is based, it is obviously, as Ms Jones KC submitted, material information.

 2-days prior to lying and denying existence of the assignment on which the demand was based, the Club was served in person by an independent process server who emptied the contents of the envelope containing the EEI statutory demand, the assignment and all the rest of the material information withheld.
 That information was found to have been withheld, because it was first in the Club and their lawyer’s possession, with the demand.

-It is proven therefore beyond reasonable doubt that Mr Bloom and the Club are in contempt of Court for making the knowingly false statement at p.22.2 of their 8 January 2017 witness statement.
+It is proven therefore beyond reasonable doubt that Mr Bloom and the Club have committed fraud by failure to disclose information and perjury for making the knowingly false statement at p.22.2 of their 8 January 2017 witness statement and other proven knowingly false statements.

 After finding that the assignment was withheld – Sir Christopher Nugee forged and falsely represented it!